hanrichard/Notebook/interview/interview_questions_react_js.md

 ### class component vs hooks
-The idea behind introducing Hooks and other features like React.memo and React.lazy is to help reduce the code that one has to write
+The idea behind introducing Hooks and other features like React.memo and React.lazy is to help reduce the code that one has to write,

+problems
 - It’s hard to reuse stateful logic between components
 - Complex components become hard to understand
 - Classes confuse both people and machines

+benefits
+-  Hooks can cover all use cases for classes while providing more flexibility in extracting, testing, and reusing code.
+-  hooks greatly reduce the amount of code you need to write and increase its readability.